zulip/zulip/templates/zerver/help/view-someones-profile.md

 !!!
 Tip ""

-    You can also click on a user's profile picture or name on a message they sent, and skip to the last step.
+    You can also click on a user's profile picture or name on a message they sent to open their **user card**, and skip to the last step.

 {tab|mobile}